KallePettersson/katacoda-scenarios/repeat-executable-tutorial-test/travisCI.md

 Now you can rerun the commit command above.
 And finally we can push our changes by running:<br/>
 `git push`{{execute}}<br/>

 Now go to the fork in your browser and change branch to `tutorial-start` and see how travis is building.
-It should look like this:
+Notice the yellow dot next to the latest commit, it should look like this:
 ![Github travis running](https://github.com/KallePettersson/katacoda-scenarios/blob/main/repeat-executable-tutorial/assets/github-travis-running.JPG?raw=true)

 When Travis is done building and testing the project it will look something like this: